zonika/playlister-cli-web-0715-public/README.md

 ## Setting Up the Project

 First, Fork and Clone this project.
-Code your answer in an appropriate branch, `solution`, and then submit a Pull Request.
+Code your answer and then submit a Pull Request.

 You can run the test suite via `rspec`.